-As the name of this post implies – employee termination in China is backed by a comprehensive and intricate legal framework.
-So, simply put, employers can’t just terminate employees unliterally or on a whim.
-Instead, they are bound to strict national and local regulations that determine when and in what conditions employees can or cannot be terminated.
-Sadly, too many international managers doing business in China learned this the hard way, when realized that labor courts tend to rule in favor of the employees.
-Statistics show that when a termination case is brought to the arbitrator’s table, companies win in only 3% of the cases, and in Beijing it’s even lower.
+Terminating employees in China is backed by a comprehensive and intricate legal framework.
+Unlike many other countries, employers can’t simply dismiss employees unilaterally or on a whim.
+Instead, they are bound to strict national and local regulations that determine when and under what conditions an employee can or cannot be terminated.
+Unfortunately, many international managers operating in China learn this the hard way, as Chinese labor courts tend to rule in favor of the employee.
+Statistics show that when a termination case is brought to the arbitrator’s table, companies win in only 3% of cases, and in Beijing it’s even lower.

 Learn more about HR services in China